19 May 2010

 Previous post

-Charlie Rose interviews Henri Cartier-Bresson I only have started watching this, but want to go for a walk, so I will catch the end later.
+Charlie Rose Interviews Henri Cartier-Bresson I only have started watching this, but want to go for a walk, so I will catch the end later.
 Charlie is running this interview with “hammy-hands”.

 Next post